~ Menu ~

 in panko crumbs and fried till crisp.
 It

-worked out really well with the sharp sweetness of the dressing and the crunch
+worked out really well with the sharp sweetness of the glaze and the crunch

 ~ Reduce a little red wine to about half its